-Key and other non-updatable properties, as well as dependent properties that are not tied to key properties of the principal entity, can be omitted from the request.
+Key and other properties marked as read-only in metadata (including computed properties), as well as dependent properties that are not tied to key properties of the principal entity, can be omitted from the request.
 If the request contains a value for one of these properties, the service MUST ignore that value when applying the update.
+Services MUST return an error if an insert or update contains a new value for a property marked as updatable that cannot currently be changed by the user (i.e., given the state of the object or permissions of the user).
+The service MAY return success in this case if the specified value matches the value of the property.
+Clients SHOULD use PATCH and specify only those properties intended to be changed.

-The service ignoresEntity id and entity type cannot be changed when updating an entity.
+Entity id and entity type cannot be changed when updating an entity.
 However, format-specific rules might in some cases require providing entity id and entity type values in the payload when applying the update.